 4. Lastly, prioritise movement.
 They do not get enough of this in school and yet all academic learning rests on their gross motor foundations.
 Without tonnes of continued work on key things like balance, strength, hand-eye coordination and cross-body work, their attention, memory, handwriting, reading and Maths will all suffer.

 Above all, trust your gut!
 Remember, you are the expert on your child/teen.
 Aim to educate them with love, laughter, imagination and care.
-Want some fresh ideas?
-Have a read of my other posts.

 I believe in you!
 You’ve got this.